 And when stepparents come into the picture, a lot of parents are too overwhelmed to deal.

 But we do deal.
 In fact, we welcome each challenge as it comes.
 Because we love our kids more than anything.
 And because even though we know getting divorced was the right thing to do to escape a relationship that wasn’t working, we don’t want our kids to be harmed by our decision to end a marriage.
 We don’t want the outsiders screaming “Divorce is a mistake!” to be right.

 Co-Parenting Against the World

-It’s no secret that co-parenting (or “shared parenting”) and working together as a team has helped many a family after a divorce.
-It gives you the chance to prove to your children that even though Mommy and Daddy don’t love each other, your mutual love for them allows you to put their needs ahead of your emotions.
+It’s no secret that co-parenting (or “shared parenting“) and working together as a team has helped many a family after a divorce.
+It gives you the chance to prove to your children that even though their parents don’t love each other, our mutual love for them allows you to put their needs ahead of your emotions.

 But it’s also no secret that getting to that healthier place with your ex can be difficult, especially when life and the world around you makes you feel like the cards are stacked against you.

-I’ve had relatives and people I love, tell me I was a terrible mom for working two jobs and letting my ex-husband have more time with my daughter.
-That I should have sucked it up and stayed married so I could have continued as a stay-at-home mom, toxic relationship be damned.
+I’ve had relatives and people I love, tell me I was a terrible mom for leaving my ex-husband.
+That I should have sucked it up and stayed married instead of divorcing.

-Rumors spread that I left my ex-husband because I wanted to go wild and be single again.
+Rumors spread that I left my marriage because I wanted to go wild and be single again.

-I’ve been told I was better off killing myself than escaping a marriage that left me sick, depressed, and contemplating suicide.
-Because divorce is “wrong.”
+I’ve been told I was better off killing myself than divorcing, because divorce is “wrong.”

 For every woman who supported my decision and said it was better this way, there was another one ready to tear me down.
 All these I could handle.
 They weren’t the end of my world.
 People could think and believe whatever they liked.